ezpuzz/rutorrent-remote-adder/README.md

-saber-addtorrent, add torrent to rutorrent inside PT's websites directly.
+saber-addtorrent, add a torrent file to rutorrent from a PT site.
 ================================================================

 | Homepage:      |  https://github.com/GutenYe/saber-addtorrent       |